Hell of a Life (Kanye West song): Critical reception

-AbsolutePunk's Drew Beringer stated that the track featured a "sleazy beat", noting that the song "takes us further into West's dark psyche."
+AbsolutePunks Drew Beringer stated that the track featured a "sleazy beat", noting that the song "takes us further into West's dark psyche."
 J. Tinsley of the Smoking Section described the track as an admirable effort by West, but commented that it was one of the lesser tracks on the album ultimately.
 Andrew Barber of Complex complimented the song for successfully providing an escapism fantasy, musing that "Kanye takes us on a spaced-out journey to a world where excess is the norm—a world most of us will never encounter."
 Sean Highkin of the website Beats Per Minute cited the sampling of "Iron Man" as one of the album's most ambitious moments, writing that "any time Kanye has to make a choice between under and overdoing something, he always opts for the latter".
 Baron Zach of The Village Voice praised the story and production of the song, stating that the song contained a "great" sample.
 The song charted on South Korean Gaon Chart at position 57.

-Marketing
+Promotion

-The song was also featured as in Runaway, a 35-minute music video directed by West set to music from My Beautiful Dark Twisted Fantasy.
+"Hell of a Life" was featured in Runaway, a 35-minute music video directed by West set to music from My Beautiful Dark Twisted Fantasy.Wete, Brad (October 27, 2010).
+Kanye West's My Beautiful Dark Twisted Fantasy: Have we heard it all already?.
+Entertainment Weekly.
+Retrieved on November 30, 2010.
 The beginning of the song is featured at the end of the dinner sequence.
 The song was featured during West's setlist during his 2011 performance at Coachella.
 At a concert in New York City, West performed the song with Justin Vernon of folk band Bon Iver, a musician who West had extensively collaborated with on the album.
 Vernon sang the chorus while West provided the rapping verses.